Your fine jewellery is something to be cherished, and caring for each item properly will ensure it lasts for generations to come.

 The precious metal of platinum, gold and silver will last years if cared for correctly.
 These are soft metals and susceptible to scratches and dents, so handle with care and always protect from chemicals.
 Polish regularly with specialist cleaning cloths to remove any tarnish and dirt.

 Your fine jewellery should be stored carefully in individual pouches or boxes lined with soft fabric to prevent scratches and tangling.
-Keep away from heat and strong light and chemicals such as cosmetics, perfume and hairspray.
+Keep your jewellery away from heat and strong light and chemicals such as cosmetics, perfume and hairspray.
 Don't hang pearls as this will cause stretching of the string.
-When travelling, keep each item separate to protect from damage.
+When travelling, keep each item separate and well-padded to protect your precious jewellery from damage.